-Before you use this guide, you must first complete an installation of Oracle Clusterware, as described in the Oracle Grid Infrastructure Installation and Upgrade Guide for Microsoft Windows x64 (64-Bit).
+Before you use this guide, you must first complete an installation of Oracle Clusterware, as described in the Oracle Grid Infrastructure Installation and Upgrade Guide for Microsoft Windows.

 - Intended Audience

 - Documentation Accessibility

+- Diversity and Inclusion

-- Java Access Bridge and Accessibility
+- Set Up Java Access Bridge to Implement Java Accessibility

+Install Java Access Bridge so that assistive technologies on Microsoft Windows systems can use the Java Accessibility API.

 - Related Documents

 - Conventions